rrousselGit/provider/packages/provider/README.md

 }
 ```

-It comes under multiple variations, such:
+It comes under multiple variations, such as:

 - `ProxyProvider` vs `ProxyProvider2` vs `ProxyProvider3`, ...